Best Walking Shoes for Women

 A good walking shoe will provide you some flexibility.
 This is particularly important in the forefoot of the shoe.
 As described above, your heel should land on the ground first when walking.
 Next your mid-foot will strike and then you should push off with your toes.
 A good walking shoe needs to be limber enough to allow you to bend your forefoot as you push off.
 One way to check this is to hold the shoe in your hand.
 Simulate stepping with the shoe on the ground.
 Watch and see if the shoe flexes in the forefoot.

 Manufactures design running shoes to flex in the mid-foot area of the shoe.
 This accommodates the mechanics specific to running.
 Running shoes are therefore not appropriate to be used as a walking shoe.
 Shoes without flexibility in the forefoot will place additional stress on your feet, causing wear on your foot.
 They may lead to discomfort and even injury.

 When to Replace Walking Shoes

 Finally, we recommend replacing your shoes frequently.
 Shoes wear out and lose the support they provide you.
 The padding becomes flat and ridged.
 If you be aware of any visible wear on the sole or on the toe you should replace your shoes right away.
 You will need shoes every 4 to 6 months.
-While replacing shoes can be expensive, the cost is very small when compared to the cost of developing chronic foot problems.
+While it can be expensive to replace shoes, the cost is very small when you compare it to the cost of chronic foot problem treatment.
 If you are one who likes to keep track of the distances you walk, most specialists concur that you should replace your shoes after approximately 350-500 miles (or 500-800 km).
 Something to consider is that the more you weigh, the quicker your shoes will wear out.